-- 1. "Restrictable diseases" are defined by rule and include but are not limited to COVID-191, chickenpox, diptheria, hepatitis A, hepatitis E, measles, mumps, pertussis, rubella, Salmonella enterica serotype Typhi infection, scabies, Shiga-toxigenic Escherichia coli (STEC) infection, shigellosis and infectious tuberculosis disease, and may include a communicable stage of hepatitis B infection if, in the opinion of the local health officer, the person poses an unusually high risk to others (e.g., a child that exhibits uncontrollable biting or spitting).
+- 1. "Restrictable diseases" are defined by rule and include but are not limited to COVID-191, chickenpox, diphtheria, hepatitis A, hepatitis E, measles, mumps, pertussis, rubella, Salmonella enterica serotype Typhi infection, scabies, Shiga-toxigenic Escherichia coli (STEC) infection, shigellosis and infectious tuberculosis disease, and may include a communicable stage of hepatitis B infection if, in the opinion of the local health officer, the person poses an unusually high risk to others (e.g., a child that exhibits uncontrollable biting or spitting).
 Restrictable disease also includes any other communicable disease identified in an order issued by the Oregon Health Authority or the local public health officer as posing a danger to the public's health.
-A disease is considered to be a restrictable disease if it is listed in Oregon Administrative Rule (OAR) 333-019-0010, or it has been designated to be a restrictable disease by Board policy2 or by the local public health administrator; after determining that it presents a significant public health risk in the school setting poses a danger to the public's health. - 2.
-"Susceptible" means being at risk of contracting a restrictable disease by virtue of being in one or more categories described in law for a child means lacking documentation of immunization required under OAR 33-050-0050. - 3.
+A disease is considered to be a restrictable disease if it is listed in Oregon Administrative Rule (OAR) 333-019-0010, or it has been designated to be a restrictable disease by Board policy2-or by the local public health administrator, after determining that it presents a significant public health risk in the school setting poses a danger to the public's health. - 2.
+"Susceptible" for a child means lacking documentation of immunization required under OAR 333-050-0050 means being at risk of contracting a restrictable disease by virtue of being in one or more categories described in law. - 3.
 "Reportable diseases" means a human reportable disease, infection, microorganism or condition as specified in OAR Chapter 333, Division 18 disease or condition, the reporting of which enables a public health authority to take action to protect or to benefit the public health.